Schallabajzr/Pehmis-Sofle-Case-Bigger-USB/README.md

 * Changed to "tray mount" style to allow use with a normal plate from a sofle kit instead of a printed one.
 * Removed rgbled-strip channels on the bottom.
 Depending on the size of your strips you might still be able to fit some under the pcb.
 * Modified knob to work with raised case and plum style encoder shaft.
-* Enlarged reset button holes.
+* Enlarged reset button holes and added a second pair to work with 42keebs V2.1 kit.
 * Enlarged rubber bumpon pads to fit 8mm bumpons.

 ## Please note